 NOTE: Jordan Maxwell has been the preeminent researcher in studies of the Occult and religious philosophy for over 50 years, at the great expense of his personal life.
 Jordan says he never had a choice and was compelled to pursue his lifetime’s work.

-Jordan’s motive was never monetary profit or gain, but rather a relentless pursuit of truth, which made him easy prey for opportunists looking to make a quick buck off a lifetime’s worth of work and sacrifice.
-Being a preeminent researcher and independent scholar did not leave time to pursue being the consummate businessman, and certain people took advantage of this as an opportunity to exploit.
+Jordan’s motive was never monetary profit or gain, but rather a relentless pursuit of truth, which made him easy prey for a multitude of conniving, ruthless opportunists looking to make a quick buck off a lifetime’s worth of work and sacrifice.
+Being a preeminent researcher and independent scholar did not leave time to pursue being the consummate businessman, and particular self-serving characters took advantage of this as an opportunity to exploit.